-A fire completely destroyed an Alabama school bus this week, though no one on board was injured.
+A fire completely destroyed an Alabama school bus this week, although no one on board was injured.

 “The driver followed procedures, evacuated all the children safely off the bus, and no one was injured,” the district said.